Web3NL/motoko-book/src/common-programming-concepts/types/immutable-arrays.md

 {{#include _mo/immutable-arrays3.mo:c}}
 ```

-To avoid indexing into array outside its bounds, we could use a *method* that is available on all array types called `size()`.
+To avoid indexing into an array outside its bounds, we could use a *method* that is available on all array types called `size()`.
 A method is just a [function](/common-programming-concepts/functions.html) that is called on a named value.

 ```motoko
 {{#include _mo/immutable-arrays3.mo:d}}